FarisR99/Anime4K-Encoder/README.md

 - mkvnixtool (e.g mkvtoolnix on Ubuntu)
 - mediainfo (e.g libmediainfo-dev mediainfo on Ubuntu)
 - A dedicated GPU (no VM) [AMD/NVIDIA/Intel]

+You can skip installing the necessary python libs and the initial configuration by running `setup.sh`.

 **Installing the necessary python libs**